0xis-cn/0xis-cn/_posts/2025-05-31-my-path-after-twenty-years.md

 The ultimate question is not 'where is the right path?'
 But rather, 'what kind of story can we still convince ourselves of?'

 That story has become quieter.
 More reflexive.
 Less triumphant.
 But it still exists.
 In every person who wakes up to an alarm they set the night before.
 In every carefully annotated Kindle passage.
-In every mundane step taken not out of clarity, but out of hope that clarity might someday return.
+In every mundane step taken not out of clarity, but hoping that clarity might someday return.

 ## Interlude: A girl with flashcards